• Home

 Cons

 1. Data handling distractions – Parents are unable to watch over their children constantly.
-What if people abuse data and the internet without even trying to improve their education?
+What if people abuse data and the internet without trying to improve their education?

 5. One-on-one engagement in the classroom – In an offline class, the teacher and student can speak directly.
 It forges bonds between classmates and both the instructor and the student.
-While using EdTech, it is not always guaranteed that the teacher will interact with every student depending on the tools being used.
+While using EdTech, it is not always guaranteed that the teacher will interact with every student, depending on the tools used.

 7. Unreliable learning resource – Because there aren’t many trustworthy sources, pupils could believe false information about any topic.
 Since EdTech provides a variety of information sources, it is essential to assess the correct information before educating the students.